Great French wines are found in the Basque.

 RED – Duras, Fer Servadou, Mérille, Négrette, Prunelard Noir, Tannat

 This 8-hectare property, biodynamic since 2008, is run by Michel and Thérèse Riouspeyrous.
 It’s text book Iroulégy with a plethora of soils types, each imparting a particular character.
 Take Orphite, the volcanic rock with iron oxide- it brings power and structure.
 Grés, the metamorphic sandstone that’s principally quartz and mica imparts bright acidity and a wild thought provoking tension.
 Different types of limestone, common in many areas of France are found too.
-In Irouléguy, the limestone has lots of clay in it, imparting texture, mineral notes and lively acid.
+In Irouléguy, the limestone contains lots of clay, imparting texture, mineral notes and lively acid.
 In red wines, it seems to balance things out.

-Reds and rosé are primarily Tannat, but also have Cabernet Franc and Cabernet Sauvignon, per AOC rules.
-They’re aged on lees in cement or large wooden barrels “foudres”.
+Reds and rosé are primarily Tannat, but also contain Cabernet Franc and Cabernet Sauvignon, per AOC rules.
+They’re aged in cement or large wooden barrels “foudres”.

 Arretxea produces more white than red, but the reds are worth finding.
 They’ve made wine almost 30 years yet we consider their style of Tannat more contemporary and rustically smooth.